-The term "formal complaint" as used throughout this policy is defined as a physical or electronic document (such as an email) signed by a complainant alleging Sexual Harassment against a respondent and requesting that the University investigate the allegation of Sexual Harassment.
-At the time of filing a Formal Complaint, the complainant must be participating in, or attempting to participate in, one or more of the University's Education Programs or Activities.
+The term "formal complaint" as used throughout this policy is defined as a physical or electronic document signed by a complainant alleging Sexual Harassment against a respondent and requesting that the University investigate the allegation of Sexual Harassment.
+At the time the complainant submits a formal complaint, the complainant must be participating in, or attempting to participate in, one or more of the University's Education Programs or Activities.

-In any case, where a Complainant elects not to file a formal complaint, the Title IX Coordinator may file a formal complaint on behalf of the University based on reported information so long as the filing is not clearly unreasonable under the facts and circumstances.
+In any case where a Complainant elects not to file a formal complaint, the Title IX Coordinator may file a formal complaint on behalf of the University based on reported information so long as the filing is not clearly unreasonable under the facts and circumstances.